 In late 2016, Dan split MullerWorks into two separate companies, MullerWorks, Inc., and MullerWorks Manufacturing, Inc. Andy Benz joined MullerWorks Manufacturing to help coordinate the majority of rifle barrel sales.
 Andy's small business know-how, along with his commitment to providing excellent customer service, allows Dan to stay focused on production and innovations in design.
 Andy is the primary contact for phone calls, emails, and website inquiries.

-Dan received his undergraduate degree in painting from the University of Wisconsin - Oshkosh in 1983.
+Dan Muller received his undergraduate degree in painting from the University of Wisconsin - Oshkosh in 1983.
 Dan moved to New York City in 1985 to attend the graduate program in painting at Parson’s School of Design, where he studied under the painters Paul Resika, Leland Bell and John Heliker, as well as other visiting artists.
 While at Parson’s his work was selected to represent the school in a juried exhibition at the Beaux Arts Academy in Paris, France.

 After his graduation from Parson’s in 1987, Dan worked as a studio assistant for the conceptual artist Leo Rabkin and with a small stained glass firm in New York City.
 Dan moved back to Wisconsin in 1990, and worked as a stained glass craftsman at Oakbrook-Esser Studios in Oconomowoc until 2010.

 Dan has exhibited his artwork at the David Barnett Gallery in Milwaukee in one-man and group exhibitions.
 His art has been featured in M Magazine.
 For more information about purchasing a piece of Dan's artwork, please send an email with "artwork" in the subject line.